 RECAP:

--You should have annotations inside the front/back cover and for each chapter of the novel, although the amount of annotation will vary.
-You should have at least one annotation on every page of the book. -You should come to class on the first day of school with 15 typed open-ended discussion questions based on the themes and major events in the book.
+- -You should have annotations inside the front/back cover and for each chapter of the novel, although the amount of annotation will vary. - -You should come to class on Wednesday, August 17th with 12-24 open-ended discussion questions.